Kappa (folklore): Parallels

 Similar folklore can be found in Asia and Europe.
 In Chinese and in Scandinavian lore, there is a comparable river monster that, like the kappa, likes to draw horses into water, or demands horse as sacrifice.
-The Wu Yue Chunqiu ("Spring and Autumn Annals of Wu and Yue") quotes Wu Zixu (Note: Yoshida gives as "[Wu] Tzǔ-hsü [伍]子胥" who is the famous politician invoked here, not the author of the work itself, who is Zhao Ye.) recounting a man named Jiao Qiusu losing his horse to such a river spirit.
+The Spring and Autumn Annals of Wu and Yue quotes Wu Zixu (Note: Yoshida gives as "[Wu] Tzǔ-hsü [伍]子胥" who is the famous politician invoked here, not the author of the work itself, who is Zhao Ye.) recounting a man named Jiao Qiusu losing his horse to such a river spirit.
 (Note: Yoshida gives as Chao Chiu-su 椒丘訴.)

 The Slavic waterman (vodyanoy of Russia, vodník or hastrmann of Czechia, Wassermann of Bohemian Germans, etc.), which demands horses as sacrifice (though cattle, sheep, etc. is used as well) has also been compared to the kappa.
 In the folklore of the Western Slavic Wends (Sorbs), the nix "draws cows into the water each day at midday".